-*Price - NB early bird discount is applied at the checkout if available
+*Price - NB early bird discount is applied automatically if available: for the Member rate, please login to your account.

 Book three training days at once, or three places on a course, and save £20 on each of them!
 To take advantage of this offer, add the three events to your basket, and use the coupon code: EEDISCOUNT3 - the discount will automatically be applied at the checkout.